amida-tech/status-dashboard-hackathon/README.md

 ## Included in Boilerplate

 ### Styles
-- We have set up some scss variables for your use, including a full color palette.
+- We have set up some scss variables for your use, in the directory `/styles`
-- In `frontend/src/styles/variables.scss` you can find:
-  - A variety of Amida branded Blues & Grays
-  - Sensible font sizes for display on a television

 ### State Manegment / Async API calls
 - In `frontend/src/store.js` there is an example of an async call to the WMATA api and storage of the response from that call in a globally available store.